Synerise/ios-sdk/README.md

 To get `Profile API Key`, please sign in to your Synerise account and visit [https://app.synerise.com/settings/apikeys](https://app.synerise.com/settings/apikeys).
 Then, generate new `API Key` for `Profile` audience.

-Configuration for **Synerise SDK** should be completely resolved before the end of `AppDelegate` `didFinishLaunchingWithOptions` method.

 **Swift:**
 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {